 Who takes the judiciary exam in India

-in India is open to Indian citizens who have a law degree from a recognized university.
+The judiciary exam in India is open to Indian citizens who have a law degree from a recognized university.
 The age limit for appearing for the exam is 35 years.
 In India, the judiciary exam is taken by candidates who have completed their law degree from a recognized university.
 The exam is conducted by the respective state public service commission.
 The main objective of the exam is to select eligible candidates for appointment as judicial officers in the subordinate courts.

 What is the purpose of the judiciary exam in India